These things start so simply don't they!

 In the process of doing the research for the project we have found out much more than we ever knew before about my father's time in Bomber Command during WWII and his amazing, yet sadly commonplace story and the stories of the men he shared a Lancaster bomber with in dark hostile skies 70 years ago..

-This website now displays to those interested what we found with a little digging around the records avaiable, and more detailed information pulled together after making contact with relatives of the members of the crew and will hopefully grow still as I get further information.
+This website now displays to those interested what we found with a little digging around the records avaiable, and more detailed information pulled together after making contact with relatives of the members of the crew and continues to grow as I get further information.

-The origial version of this website, which was published in 2005, is now long gone due to the web host folding and this is a relaunch.
+The original version of this website (published in 2005) is now long gone due to the web host folding and this is a relaunch (2014).

 Beyond hearing his hearty rendition of "Alouette" which he had learnt in France and came out on particularly drunken occasions and a doll that had been sent to me by the Pelletier family shortly after my birth (they had heard Michael, decided it was Michelle and I was a girl!) the events of 1944 were always kept a little in the dark.